 - Balance academics and extra-curriculars using good time management skills

-Learning consultants from a variety of disciplines are trained to collaborate with you to develop an individualized approach to learning that draws upon your unique profile of strengths and is tailored to the specific demands of each of your courses.
-In a consultation, you will design a strategic approach to learning that enables you to make the most of lectures, precepts, and readings and achieve your academic goals.
+Learning consultants from a variety of disciplines are trained to collaborate with you to develop an individualized approach to any academic life and learning question or issue.
+Consultants draw upon your unique profile of strengths and consider the specific demands of your semester to design a personalize strategic approach to achieving your goals.
 Become more efficient at managing large amounts of information, managing time and large tasks (e.g., JPs or theses), studying and exam prep.
-Meet with a consultant early in the semester (and often, if you’d like) in order to develop a plan to manage the academic demands of the entire semester.
+Meet with a consultant early in the semester--and on a recurring basis throughout the semester—for supportive accountability.

 McGraw offers a series of popular hands-on, active, and practical workshops in which students learn and apply strategies designed expressly for the highly demanding Princeton University context.
 Workshops emphasize advanced and innovative techniques for purposeful and efficient learning.
 During the sessions, students apply strategies to their own course materials whenever possible.

 The best way to learn about McGraw resources is to try them out.
-You’ll find our tutors, consultants and graduate fellows to be welcoming, knowledgeable, and extremely helpful.
-If you have any questions about our programming please let us know at firstname.lastname@example.org or stop by our offices in 328 Frist Campus Center.
-Someone will be available Monday through Friday, 9 a.m. to 5 p.m., throughout the semester.
+You’ll find our tutors, consultants, and graduate fellows to be welcoming, knowledgeable, and extremely helpful.
+Please let us know if you have any questions about our programming at email@example.com or stop by our offices located in 328 Frist Campus Center.
+Someone is available Monday through Friday, 9 a.m. to 5 p.m., throughout the semester.